 If solar or wind conditions are unfavorable, the Company's electricity generation and revenue from renewable generation facilities may be substantially below the Company's expectations.
 The electricity produced and revenues generated by a solar or wind energy generation facility is highly dependent on suitable solar or wind conditions, as applicable, and associated weather conditions, which are beyond the Company's control.
 Disruption in the generation of solar or wind energy could limit a facility's ability to generate electricity at its desired level.
 Should a generation facility fail to perform at the required levels, or other unplanned disruptions occur, the facility may be forced to fulfill an underlying contractual obligation by purchasing electricity at higher prices.
 In addition, the Company's facilities may be exposed, based on specific contractual terms, to a locational basis risk resulting from a difference in the price received for generation sold at the location where the power is generated and the price paid for generation purchased at the contracted delivery point, which could lead to potential lower revenues in circumstances where the price received is lower than the price that is paid.
 Furthermore, components of the Company's systems, such as solar panels and inverters, could be damaged by severe weather, such as wildfires, hailstorms, lightning, tornadoes or freezing temperatures and other winter weather conditions.
-Unfavorable weather and atmospheric conditions could impair the effectiveness of the Company's assets or reduce their output beneath their rated capacity or require shutdown of key equipment, impeding operation of the Company's renewable assets.
-For example, in February 2021, the Company's wind projects in Texas were unable to operate and experienced outages for a few days as a result of the extreme winter weather conditions.
-In addition, climate change may have the long-term effect of changing wind patterns could cause changes in expected electricity generation.
-These events could
+Unfavorable weather and atmospheric conditions could impair the effectiveness of the Company's wind projects in Texas were unable to operate and experienced outages for a few days as a result of the extreme winter weather conditions.
+In addition, climate change may have the long-term effect of changing wind patterns at the Company's projects.
+Changing wind patterns could cause changes in expected electricity generation.
+These events could also degrade equipment or components and the interconnection and transmission facilities' lives or maintenance costs.